-- A specific non-disclosure agreement may be required to ensure all parties maintain confidentiality; - The right to perform annual due diligence checks; - Data ownership to be clearly stated in the contract; - Any potential or perceived 'conflict of interest' issues are to be declared to or by the Board of Directors; - A specific 'Right of Audit' in favour of the Companies within the Group and the MFSA is to be included in all contracts including regular inspection visits and/or remote data access and/or access to the Internal Control reports of the other party; - The current Information Security Policy of the Companies is to be also referenced in all contracts; - Service Level Agreement terms with appropriate metrics, escalation procedures and penalties; - Personnel entrusted to perform duties for the Companies shall at all times be fit and proper persons as may be reasonably required according to the duties entrusted; and - Clauses relating to anti-money laundering as may be required.
+- A specific non-disclosure agreement may be required to ensure all parties maintain confidentiality; - The right to perform annual due diligence checks; - Data ownership and GDPR Obligations are to be clearly stated in the agreement - Any potential or perceived 'conflict of interest' issues are to be declared to or by the Board of Directors; - A specific 'Right of Audit' in favour of the Companies within the Group and the MFSA is to be included in all contracts including regular inspection visits and/or remote data access and/or access to the Internal Control reports of the other party; - The current Information Security Policy of the Companies is to be also referenced in all contracts; - The current Business Continuity Plan of all third parties is to be required under all agreements; - Service Level Agreement terms with appropriate metrics, escalation procedures and penalties; - Personnel entrusted to perform duties for the Companies shall at all times be fit and proper persons as may be reasonably required according to the duties entrusted; and - Clauses relating to anti-money laundering as may be required; - The duties and responsibilities of all parties involved.

 B.9.
-Any other information
+ANY OTHER INFORMATION